-If you’re currently visiting Dunster and want to enjoy other destinations with as much charm, why not consider visiting some of the following villages.
+If you’re currently visiting Dunster or planning your visit to Dunster and want to enjoy other destinations with as much charm that are nearby, why not consider visiting some of the following villages.

 Not only is Minehead a beautiful village to visit, but it also has several claims to fame.
 The village is not only home to iconic author Sir Arthur C Clarke but is also the location where many talented people cut their teeth, including Deborah Meadon and Jimmy Tarbuck.

 If you’re searching for a perfect day out for the family, Minehead is the perfect fit.
 The Strand is a beach that becomes the ideal location for relaxing and partaking in some family activities when the tide is out.

 If you want a more energetic experience, then make sure to take advantage of the many walking trails available in Minehead.

 Minehead has no shortage of attractions and offers several areas of interest, including the Minehead Information Centre and Minehead Museum.